alifaizankazmi/codingWithoutCoffee/content/posts/replaceAll.md

 ## Are We About Done Here?

-Yes and no. There is at least one alternative solution I have in mind for this problem but this post is getting bloated (and I'm reminiscing about Digimon) so I'll save that for the next post.
+Yes and no. There is an alternative solution I have in mind for this problem but this post is getting bloated (and I'm reminiscing about Digimon) so I'll save that for the next post.
 Thanks for sticking around.

 [alex-hayden-linkedin]:https://www.linkedin.com/in/alex-hayden
 [code-kx-column-dictionary]:https://code.kx.com/q4m3/5_Dictionaries/#531-definition-and-terminology